trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

 ## Miri

 [Miri](https://github.com/rust-lang/miri) is an interpreter for Rust’s "mid-level intermediate representation."
-Miri helps to detect undefined behaviors like these:
+Miri helps detect undefined behavior and related issues like these:

 * Memory corruption bugs
 * Memory leaks
 * Uses of uninitialized data
 * Memory alignment issues
 * Issues with aliasing
 * Data races

 To use Miri, you must point it at some executable code (it performs dynamic analysis).
 The easiest is to run your tests through Miri.
 Note that the nightly toolchain is required.